jimwheaton/statclient/README.md

 ### Running the app

-Once you install Angular CLI, run `ng serve --prod` to point the app at the api running on Azure.
+Once you install Angular CLI, `cd` into the project folder and run `npm install`.
+Once packages are installed, run `ng serve --prod` to point the app at the api running on Azure.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Using the app